-- Federal government ministries and departments; and - Government Business Enterprises.
+- Federal government ministries and departments; and - Commercial public sector entities.

 Basis of Preparation

 The financial statements comply with Malaysian Public Sector Accounting Standards for the accrual basis of accounting.
 The measurement base applied is historical cost adjusted for revaluations of assets.